dannyhope/uxbrighton/2014/mcing.md

 I Know you all want to get to the party

-I’d like your help in saying a few thank yous:
+I’d like your help in saying thank you to a few people:

-thanks Sponsors
+Sponsors

+- tesco
+- firefly
+- badoo
+- university of brighton
+- balsamiq

 volunteers

 emmeline

---audience
+audience

 ## Party-party-party-party-party-party-party